About RDAP.nu

 - Differentiated access: Support for varying access levels based on user authentication

-RDAP.nu queries both RDAP and traditional WHOIS sources, normalizes the data into a consistent format, and lets you compare the results side by side.
-This helps you:
+RDAP.nu queries both RDAP and traditional WHOIS sources, normalizes the data into a consistent format, and lets you compare the results side by side:

 - See what data is available from each protocol